-- 1. Insert the grate holder into the firebox base and bring towards the front (as illustrated below) - 2.
-Place the two grates to the left and right of the firebox directly above the ash pan - 3.
+- Insert the back grate holder into the firebox base and bring towards the front (as illustrated below) Place the two grates to the left and right of the firebox directly above the ash pan - 3.
 Slide the ash pan into position at the base of the firebox - 4.
 Insert the ash retainer into the firebox and placing it within the front brackets - 5.
-Slide it forward until it inserts into the cleats and then position it into the slits ("holes of the base" as illustrated below)
+Fit the tab into the corresponding socket in the fire grate additional piece - 6.
+Pivot the retainer so that it is upright